canonical/k8s-snap/docs/src/capi/howto/external-etcd.md

 ## Etcd Cluster Template

-The new control plane resource `CK8sControlPlane` is configured to store the kubernetes state in etcd.
+The control plane resource `CK8sControlPlane` is configured to store the kubernetes state in etcd.
 The cluster template `c1-external-etcd.yaml` contains the following additional configuration: